(I may earn a small commission from the products mentioned in this post.)

 I have only mentioned a few items that were useful during my recovery.
 You may think of more.

 Looking back, not only were the gifts I suggested useful but now they seem essential.
 There are gifts across all price ranges and many of the gifts will last long past the TKR recovery process.
-I really appreciated receiving the icing systems and the wedge pillow as gifts.
+I appreciated receiving the icing systems and the wedge pillow as gifts.

 I cannot imagine what I would have done without either.
 I hope this article has given you some ideas for some thoughtful and useful gifts for someone who is scheduling TKR.